 Some people with dyslexia prefer Comic Sans, a handwritten-printing-style font that is often considered unprofessional.
 Comic Sans has very distinct letter shapes that some people find easier to read.
 However, this is not universal.
 It may be helpful to provide some materials like assignment descriptions in a format where individual students can switch the font if they want, like a Word document.

-Do not use font sizes smaller than 12-point.
+Do not use font sizes smaller than 12-point in a written document; use larger fonts in slides.
 Try to avoid excessive use of italics, which may appear lighter and more complex, and thus harder to read.

 Almost all written documents use some kind of visual cue–like a larger or distinctive font, bold, underline, or italics–to set off headings.
 The function of headings is to enhance organization and navigation, enabling the reader/user to find certain information more quickly.
-However, for people who use screen-readers, text-emphasizing alterations like these are not apparent.
+However, for people who use screen-readers, simple text-emphasizing alterations like making certain text bold, underlined, or a larger font size are not apparent.
 A screen-reader will not distinguish them, giving the user no option but to listen through the entire text in order.